TYPE OF WHEAT Hard Red Spring

 TYPE OF WHEAT Hard White Spring

-WHEAT VARIETY Star
+WHEAT VARIETY WSU

 Hard White Spring